stanford-marlowe/docs.marlowe.stanford.edu/docs/ngc_example.md

     INFO 2024-10-17 18:27:10.522 httptools_impl.py:481] 127.0.0.1:37712 - "POST /v1/chat/completions HTTP/1.1" 200
     ```

 9. Typically, one would forward the port using `ssh` to access the service on `localhost:8000` or similar, but that is not feasible in an HPC environment.
-At some point [OnDemand applications](https://www.osc.edu/resources/online_portals/ondemand) may be set up, but until then, one can do batch processing by creating another session on the job node `n01` (log into Marlowe, and then `ssh n01`) to hit the API service.
+One can do batch processing by creating another session on the job node `n01` (log into Marlowe, and then `ssh n01`) to hit the API service.

 Below is the result of a  test API call using `curl` on `n01` where we ask for a limerick about Marlowe: